bcruddy/taco/README.md

 ### Getting started

 Clone the repo (and nuke `.git` and run `git init` yourself to use this as a starting point) and run `yarn` to install dependencies.
-The application has not been ejected to keep the structure as simple as possible.
+The application has been "ejected".

 ### run it locally